Princess Iron Fan: Other legends

 Her origins are unclear, but some legends depicted her as a Taoist goddess and the ancestor of the wind gods who was entrusted by the heavenly court, and all the wind gods were under her jurisdiction.
-She is also the mentor of Meng Po, the goddess of forgetfulness.
+She is said to be the mentor of Meng Po, the goddess of forgetfulness.

 In Yuan zaju tradition, she is the sister of Lishan Laomu (Old Mother of the Li Mountain) and was originally a friend of the Queen Mother of the West, Pilanpo and belonged to Taoism.
 She once had a dispute with the Queen Mother of the West because the Queen Mother of the West brought her own wine.
 As a result, she rose up against the scene and turned against the heaven.